California State Route 480: Demise and eventual demolition

 Meanwhile, the state legislature deleted SR 480 from the state's Streets and Highways Code.
 The northwest section along Doyle Drive was transferred to US 101.
 The only piece of the Embarcadero Freeway to remain was the beginning of the ramp from the Bay Bridge to Fremont Street, including a short ramp stub that formerly carried traffic to the freeway.
 This part was rebuilt as part of the Bay Bridge retrofit project (I-280 was never finished to that interchange, and its northern terminus was reconfigured to its present-day King Street on/off ramps in 1997, though I-280's legislative definition still takes it to I-80).
 In 2003, Caltrans began work on a retrofitting project to replace the western approach to the Bay Bridge.
 This retrofitting was part of a larger, $6-billion project to upgrade the aging Bay Bridge to modern earthquake standards, which included replacing the entire eastern span.
 In late 2005, Caltrans began the demolition of the original western approach after traffic was routed onto a temporary bypass structure.
 The western approach to the Bay Bridge was completed in 2009; the entire project was completed in 2013.
 As a result of this retrofitting project, all old parts of the approach have been replaced, removing the last traces of the Embarcadero Freeway.
-The Doyle Drive Replacement Project, completed in stages between 2012 and 2015, then replaced Doyle Drive with an entirely new freeway segment called Presidio Parkway, and the intersection with Marina Boulevard was converted to a diamond interchange.
+The Doyle Drive Replacement Project, completed in stages between 2012 and 2015, then replaced the old Doyle Drive with an entirely new "Presidio Parkway" segment (still officially called Doyle Drive), and the intersection with Marina Boulevard was converted to a diamond interchange.